-The MND Association supports health and social care professionals to provide the best possible care for people living with motor neurone disease (MND), their carers and families.
-We do this in a number of ways:
+If you are a health and social care professional, we can support you to provide the best possible care for people living with MND, their carers and families.

 Our helpline offers information and support on all aspects of MND, and signposting to other services and organisations.
 The service is free for people living with MND, carers, family members, health and social care professionals and Association staff and volunteers who directly support people with MND.

 We produce high quality information resources for health and social care professionals who work with people with MND.

 We also have a wide range of resources for people living with and affected by MND.